Oatbar - desktop bar for X11 and Wayland

 HTTP JSON APIs that do not require complicated login are extremely

-easy to integrate using curl
+easy to integrate using curl and jq.

 Explore your JSON first